Dr. Jared OrtizProfessor of Religion

-Jared Ortiz joined Hope College in 2012 as an assistant professor of religion.
-He teaches Catholic studies and is founder and executive director of the Saint Benedict Institute, the Catholic spiritual and intellectual center that serves Hope College.
+Jared Ortiz joined Hope College in 2012.
+He teaches Catholic theology in the Department of Religion and is founder and executive director of the Saint Benedict Institute, the Catholic spiritual and intellectual center that serves Hope College.

-Jared teaches courses on the Incarnation, church history, Catholic Christianity, theological hermeneutics and early Christianity.
-He is currently researching the theme of deification in the early Latin Fathers.
+Dr. Ortiz teaches courses on the Incarnation, church history, Catholic Christianity, the theology of the human person and early Christianity.
+He is currently co-authoring a commentary on the Nicene Creed, pondering a theology of baseball and researching other topics in early Christian thought.

 Areas of expertise

-Jared specializes in early Christian theology, especially St. Augustine.
-He also has scholarly interest in liturgy and Latin patristic thought.
+Dr. Ortiz specializes in early Christian theology, especially St. Augustine.
+He has scholarly interests in liturgy, Patristic theology and disability.

 - Ph.D., historical theology, The Catholic University of America, 2012